nipunn1313/nipunn1313.github.io/README.md

 Pittsburgh (2008 - 2013).
 I moved to San Francisco in 2013 for work and have enjoyed it ever since.
 I've lived in short stints in a few other places (Berkeley 3-mo, Seattle, 3-mo, London 6-mo).
 I enjoy
-- Goofing off w/ my partner Maya and pupper Pepper
+- Goofing off w/ my pupper Pepper
-- bowling (I go once a week)
+- bowling (I go once a week.
+Trying to raise my average)
 - finding excellent ramen (Mensho in SF, Tsujita in Santa Monica, and Taishoken in San Mateo are some faves in the US)
 - Bubble tea - I like tea flavors (Oolong, black tea, hong kong style, and sometimes jasmine).
 - Hot Tea